babalone/stadtkarten-darmstadt/README.md

 # stolpersteine_darmstadt

-A map with the Stolpersteine of Darmstadt an their info-text
+A map with the Stolpersteine of Darmstadt and their info-text

 ## Getting Started